 In effort to promote and maintain a level of excellence, there are some items that must be basic foundations in classes that serve students with autism.
 Promoting a basic foundation for your classroom will help you create structure in your student’s program.
 Classrooms serving students with autism should have basic items in place to help that student be successful in the school environment.
 Free downloads of some of these materials are on our Free Teaching Materials Page.
-Detailed, step-by-step information about setting up your special education classroom is in the book How to Set Up a Classroom for Students with Autism (Second Edition).
-Below is a list of items that your classroom, which serves children on the autism spectrum, should have:
+Detailed, step-by-step information about setting up your special education classroom is in the book How to Set Up a Classroom for Students with Autism (Third Edition).
+Below is a list of items that your classroom, which instructs children on the autism spectrum, should have:

 A classroom schedule should be posted that reflects the following: independent work time, 1:1 (or 2:1) work time, small group instruction, social skills instruction, sensory play, structured play/structured recreation-leisure opportunities, fine motor work opportunities, personal management opportunities, limited large group activities.

 2. An Effective Classroom Set Up/Engineered Environment for Students with Autism

 An engineered environment created specifically to meet the needs of students with Autism is critical to the success of your classroom program.
 These items, such as visual supports, creating boundaries, individualization and organization should be seen, utilized and programmed into the daily operations of your class.

 3. Data Collection System

 A data collection system should be in place to measure each student’s IEP (Individualized Education Plan) objectives.
 IEP objectives will need to be measured using effective data collection methods.
 Data collection sheets should be ready for the start of school.

 4. Written Plan for Classroom Roles and Responsibilities